The provable control and evidence layer for high-consequence agent actions.

 Identity-first, not log-first

 You don't open Provedit on a stream of raw events.
 You open it on the agent: its sessions, its normal behaviour, the sensitive things it has touched recently, the approvals waiting on it.
-SOC analysts already work this way with EDR device pages, so the muscle memory transfers on day one.
+The page reads like a profile, not a query result, so a platform engineer or IT generalist can answer "what did this agent do, and was it allowed" without learning a query language.

 Approvals as evidence